SomajitDey/ipfs-chat/README.md

 Also, if a peer sees a message (over pubsub) from a peer that it is not directly connected to, it tries to connect to it immediately.

 **Note**: The rendezvous nonce changes every 2 mins.
-Due to this, a peer is shown to be online upto 2 mins after it goes offline.
+Due to this, a peer might be shown to be online upto 2 mins after it goes offline.

 ## Security